adityaraj5200/Spring-interview-QAs/More questions.md

-## Q. How does Spring Boot manage embedded servers like Tomcat or Jetty?
+## Q.19: How does Spring Boot manage embedded servers like Tomcat or Jetty?
 Here’s the breakdown of how **Spring Boot manages embedded servers (Tomcat, Jetty, Undertow)**:

 ---